badfrienddigital/faceswap/README.md

-Built a version of Faceswap locally.
+Built a version of [faceswap](https://github.com/matthewearl/faceswap) locally.

-All based on code/tutorial by @matthewearl.
+All code based on code/tutorial by @[matthewearl](https://github.com/matthewearl).

 Original README is below:

 ---